Podlite - a lightweight markup language

 =include file:./includes/chapter01.pod6

-A wildcard "Selector" serves this purpose, enabling inclusion of content from all the Markdown files:
+A wildcard "Selector" enables inclusion of content from all the Markdown files:

 =include file:./includes/*.md

-It's possible to include blocks from the same document being worked on.
+It is possible to include blocks from the same document.
 This feature proves valuable when reusing parts of existing content.

 For instance, a semantic block =VERSION can be included as demonstrated: